Algorithms to Uniformly Generate Random Factored Smooth Integers: Special Cases

 \subsection{Bach's Result}

-We can use Algorithm 2 to produce random factored numbers in the sense of Bach's algorithm \cite{Bach88} by simply setting $y=x$.
+We can use Algorithm 2 to produce random factored numbers somewhat similarly to Bach's algorithm \cite{Bach88} by simply setting $y=x$.
 The running time would be $O((\log x)^3/\log\log x)$ to precompute the table of $\rho$ values, and then $O((\log x)^2/\log\log x)$ operations on average to generate each integer $n$ (using Theorem \ref{thm:fast}).
+Bach's algorithm uses $O(\log x)$ prime tests.
+From section \ref{sec:primetests}, Bach's algorithm would give an $O((\log x)^2\log\log x)$ running time if we use probabilistic prime tests, so our new method is faster by a factor proportional to $(\log\log x)^2$ if we ignore precomputation costs.
+Note that this generates integers in $[1,x]$ instead of $(x/2,x]$, and Bach's algorithm guarantees an exact uniform distribution, whereas ours does not.